 Investment advice is personalised help and support on your investment decisions, including a recommendation of a bespoke investment portfolio that suits your individual needs, circumstances and investment aims.
-This comes as part of a paid-for service like Tilney’s Investment Advisory Service.
 Investment advice can only be given by investment advisers.
 They must have appropriate qualifications and be assessed by us before carrying out regulated activities.

 Investment advisers provide paid-for-advice on specific investments.
 They must have appropriate qualifications and be assessed by us before they can carry out regulated activities.

 Refers to the chance of losing some or all of the money you have invested, and used to describe the range of possible returns on your investments.
 Risk is normally measured by the rate that an investment can go up or down, also referred to as volatility.
 Generally, the more an investment goes up and down, the riskier it is.